doctea/drum2musocv/README.md

  - LFOs

- - TODO: make modulation sync more featureful... set upper/lower limits to modulation, elapsed-based scaling of modulation

  - TODO: Make euclidian sequences changeable on the fly/configurable, saveable

- - TODO: find out whether my output on '74'/Ride Cymbal 1 is broken due to code, panel mislabelling, or a problem with my midimuso-cv

  - Add more physical buttons to provide greater control over modes